 Deciding where to start when analyzing existing vendors can be very cumbersome.
 Do you send a questionnaire?
 Do you go on site for a visit or audit?
 Or, do you accept the risk and perform no review?
-Here’s a step-by-step guide for how to begin your vendor review process:
+Here’s a step-by-step guide for how to manage third party vendors and begin the review process for them:

-- You will typically have different procedures depending on if the vendor is critical or non-critical to your business.
+You will typically have different procedures depending on if the vendor is critical or non-critical to your business.
+This will also help you assess and determine third party vendor risk assessment for your business and growing needs.

 - Obtaining the vendor’s SOC report that was completed by an independent party: this gives you a great deal of assurance because not only were the controls audited, they were audited by someone with experience and expertise in that area.
 This saves you time and money because you won’t need to complete the audit on your own.